ronnie-bailey/blog/content/authors/admin/_index.md

 # Author's website URL
 website: ""
 ---

-Ronnie Bailey is a Senior Cloud Security Principal Architect at the D.H.S.
-U.S. Secret Service.
-Renowned for his expertise in Cloud Computing and Security Management, he has led major cloud migration projects and developed HIPAA-compliant security solutions.
-His work at Indivior Pharmaceuticals in Identity and Access Management is also notable.
-Bailey is furthering his cybersecurity expertise through a Bachelor's program at the University of Richmond, graduating in 2025.
+With over a decade of experience in cybersecurity, Ronnie Bailey is a Senior Cloud Security Principal Architect at the U.S. Secret Service, known for his proficiency in cloud security and project leadership.
+He is currently advancing his expertise through a cybersecurity program at the University of Richmond.